-Prerequisites: PH 3150 - Professional Practices: Marketing
+Prerequisites: PH 3150 - Professional Practices: Marketing Notes: This course is Pass/Fail.

 - Develop a learning experience that provides application of coursework concepts in a real-world context. - Practice applying relevant skills in the chosen field. - Discuss internship experience with an instructor.